W-David-Porter/acim/src/text/3-the-innocent-perception/iii-perception-versus-knowledge/index.md

 ⁸To create as God created you can create only what you know, and therefore accept as yours.
 ⁹God knows God’s children with perfect certainty.
 ¹⁰God created God’s-children by knowing God’s-children.
-¹¹God recognises God’s-children perfectly.
+¹¹God recognizes God’s-children perfectly.
-¹²When God’s-children do not recognise each other, God’s-children do not recognise God.
+¹²When God’s-children do not recognize each other, God’s-children do not recognize God.
 :::

 ::: details Simplified